Galilee Fishermen: “Harvesting the Sea”

 In 1912, Abram O. Johnson, a four-term borough mayor, started the Monmouth Beach Cold Storage Company (where the Monmouth Commons is now).
 After his death, his son Sidney (mayor from 1949 to 1978) took over the business and managed it for 30 years.
 The facility survived a major fire in 1972, saw business decline in the late 1970s, and closed in 1983.

 Fish was frozen and stored at the facility off Riverdale Avenue and eventually shipped to the Fulton Fish Market in Manhattan.
 At one point, the Johnsons were freezing more than 2 million pounds of fish each year.
 Winfield West was the long-time business manager for both Johnsons.
-Many a boroughs youth can say they clocked hours at “The Freezer” through the years.
+Many borough youths picked up a few bucks working as “freezer rats” through the years, with some young men calling it “Monmouth Beach University.”

 After World War II, the team of Al Ferrugiaro, Edwin “Nick” Woolley, Harold “Skeets” Peterson (a borough commissioner), and Ed Koch got into the fish trade and ran a successful Wesley Street business up until 1983.